joel-becker/gym/README.md

 2. `class_exercises.R` classes exercises according to muscle group(s) used.
 3. `wrangle_data.R` wrangles data in preperation for plotting.
 4. `plot_data.R` produces visualisations from the wrangled data.

+## visualisations

+The following are visualisations produced by `plot_data.R`.
+(Eventually there will be example visualisations in this readme.)

+### time

+`time`-chart tracks exercise intensity over time.

+### workout

+`workout`-chart tracks the intensity of individual workouts over time.